 The virus’s coating is made of different protein-based coverings.
 These are developed by ribosomes, or cell protein builders, during this stage and released.

 Protein units called capsomeres come together and form new particles around the viral RNA.
 These make a covering shaped like a sphere, known as a capsid.
 The capsid protects the virus’s genetic material.

 In the final stage, the new virus creates a bud with itself inside.
 A protective coating surrounds the bud.
 It’s released through the barrier of your liver cell, ready to infect another of your liver cells.
 This process continues until the infected liver cell dies.

 RNA viruses evolve faster than other organisms.
 This results in many mutations that won’t survive.
 But the sheer number of offspring ensures that these mutations don’t threaten the survival of the virus.

 Your body’s immune system works hard to destroy HCV.
 For some, the virus will clear up on its own.
 However, most won’t discover they have the virus until the disease has become chronic.
-About 75 to 85 percent of people infected with HCV go on to develop chronic infection.
+About of people infected with HCV go on to develop chronic infection.